limbernie/limbernie.github.io/_posts/2018-10-24-bsidestlv-misc.md

 ![d59d61f1.png](/assets/images/posts/bsidestlv-misc/d59d61f1.png)
 </a>

-If I've to guess, I'd say that's a Unix socket connected to a Docker.
+If I had to guess, I would say that's a Unix socket connected to a Docker.
 And since I've the SSH credentials, I can make use of SSH local port forwarding and connect to the Docker like so.

 <a class="image-popup">
 ![3581904c.png](/assets/images/posts/bsidestlv-misc/3581904c.png)